hurryman2212/x86linuxextra/README.md

 # x86linuxextra
 This is a general-purpose library (and kernel object) for developing on x86 Linux, providing things like:
 * Logger
+* SPSC of a non-power-of-2 size
 * Userspace scheduler
-* x86 i386/BMI extension wrappers
+* i386/BMI extension wrappers
-* Helpers for kernel development
+* Helpers for kernel development (via header, kernel module, and static library) (TODO)